TTABlog Test: Are Cat Food and Cat Food Supplements Related to Cat Litter Under Section 2(d)?

 Because neither identification of goods includes a restriction on channels of trade or classes of consumers, the Board presumed that the respective goods travel through all usual trade channels therefor and are offered and sold to the usual customers for those goods.
 The third-party use evidence showed that the channels of trade overlap.

-Our finding are confirmed by the Examining Attorney’s evidence of third-party websites referenced above which demonstrate that the goods are sold together.
+Our findings are confirmed by the Examining Attorney’s evidence of third-party websites referenced above which demonstrate that the goods are sold together.
 See In re Ox Paperboard, LLC, No. 87847482, 2020 WL 4530517, at *7 (TTAB 2020).
 Moreover, in addition to this evidence of third-party websites that offer the relevant goods, we can also presume based on common knowledge that brick-and-mortar stores and veterinarian offices also offer the relevant goods, namely, Applicant’s cat supplements and food and Registrant’s cat litter.

 Applicant Watt pointed out that she owns a registration (issued in May 2018) for the same ZENCAT word-and-design mark for use in "similar trade channels prior to the granting of Registrant’s mark," and she wondered "why the mark ZEN KITTY was allowed to be registered (in April 2018) in the first place," since "ZEN KITTY is the newcomer in the cat space, not ZenCat."